-This year’s economic shock has highlighted exactly how mission-critical the payroll function truly is.
+The current economic downturn underlines just how mission-critical the payroll function truly is.
 With this in mind, it’s essential that business leaders look to future-proof their payroll.
-One of the most fundamental ways to do this is by improving cost control, and this can be achieved by partnering with a Managed Payroll Service provider.
+One of the most fundamental ways to do this is by improving cost control.
+You can achieve this by partnering with a managed payroll service provider.

 1. Economies of scale

-A Managed Payroll Service provider can achieve economies of scale in much the same way that companies with large production reduce unit costs.
-Running a large number of payrolls for various client organisations, management overheads are significantly reduced, more efficient processes are developed and utilised.
+A managed payroll service provider can achieve economies of scale in much the same way that companies with large production reduce unit costs.
+Running a large number of payrolls for various client organisations means more efficient processes, and significantly optimised management overheads.

-Plus, as a customer you benefit from the expertise of a dedicated, highly knowledgeable workforce, which typically covers a large range of different industry requirements.
-This allows Managed Service providers like Zellis to provide a high quality, non-compromising service that is highly tailored to your business needs, but at a lower cost than you would be able to provide yourself in-house.
+Plus, as a customer you benefit from the expertise of a dedicated, highly knowledgeable payroll team, typically covering a range of different industry requirements.
+This allows managed service providers like Zellis to provide a high-quality managed payroll service.
+Highly tailored to your business needs, but at a lower cost than you would be able to provide yourself in-house.

 2. Reduction of errors

-Not only do expert payroll providers hold much greater payroll knowledge compared to many in-house teams, they can also utilise the very best in payroll technology, including an increased level of automation, to significantly decrease errors.
-Some Managed Service providers also work to strict Service Level Agreements (SLAs) to ensure pre-agreed levels of accuracy are maintained throughout the partnership.
+Not only do expert payroll providers hold much greater payroll knowledge compared to many in-house teams, they can also use the very best in payroll technology.
+This includes a greater level of automation, to significantly decrease errors.
+Some managed service providers also work to strict service level agreements (SLAs).
+These ensure pre-agreed levels of accuracy throughout the partnership.
 Furthermore, the very best providers will go above and beyond to exceed their SLAs.

-Setting out these clear accuracy standards, along with utilising automated payroll technology, helps to significantly reduce costly errors such as overpayments.
-In addition, further costs are saved due to the reduced time, money, and resources being spent on correcting considerable payroll errors caused by manual calculations.
+Setting out these clear accuracy standards, along with utilising automated payroll technology, helps to significantly reduce errors which lead to over- or underpayments.
+Companies are currently spending too much time, money, and resources on correcting considerable payroll errors caused by manual calculations.

 3. Stricter compliance

-Due to their experience across multiple industries and complex workforces, Managed Service teams are typically much more up-to-speed with ever-changing payroll legislation and regulations compared to in-house teams.
-Many providers must complete regular compliance training courses, plus, with outsourced payroll teams handling personal data and dealing with compliance day in and day out, it almost comes as second nature to them.
+Due to their experience across multiple industries and complex workforces, managed payroll teams are typically much more up-to-speed with ever-changing payroll legislation compared to in-house teams.
+Many providers must complete regular compliance training courses, plus outsourced payroll teams handle personal data and deal with compliance day in, day out.

-This greater level of assurance around compliance significantly reduces the risks of your organisation falling foul of crucial regulations.
-As a result, you will steer clear of costly penalties such as hefty fines and reputational damage which can have a costly impact on the future of your business.
+This greater level of assurance significantly cuts the risk of your organisation falling foul of crucial regulations.
+As a result, you will steer clear of costly penalties, hefty fines, and reputational damage.

-Running a payroll brings many extra indirect costs – those that are incurred in addition to more obvious costs such as salaries.
-Indirect costs can include office rent, utilities, printing costs and stationery, software hosting, and system maintenance.
-These extra costs can add up quickly and as such, processing payroll in-house actually becomes much more costly than people first think.
+Indirect costs of running a payroll can include office rent, utilities, printing costs and stationery, software hosting, and system maintenance.
+This extra expenditure can add up quickly, and processing payroll in-house actually becomes much more costly than people first think.

 When outsourcing your payroll, you no longer have to worry about these extra, indirect costs.
-The Managed Service provider will take all this on instead, meaning that your costs are much more predictable and easier to manage.
+The managed service provider will take all this on instead, making your costs much more predictable and easier to manage.

 5. Superior process efficiency

-Managed Service providers can provide increased process efficiency compared to in-house payroll teams.
-This is achieved by not only utilising automation and highly sophisticated payroll software at a much higher level.
+Managed payroll providers can provide increased process efficiency compared to in-house payroll teams.
+They do this by harnessing automation and highly sophisticated payroll software at a much higher level.
 Working across a broad range of industries and workforces helps them develop best practice processes.

-Streamlined and superior processes can help optimise costs in a big way.
+Streamlining can optimise costs in a big way.
 For example, many organisations are still reliant on long-winded, manual workarounds and paper processes for key payroll tasks, such as company sick pay or maternity pay.
-Altering this outdated way of working to adopt digital and automated processes will reduce the cost of the payroll operation and in turn, the overall cost for the customer.
+Automating and digitalising reduces the cost of the payroll operation and in turn, the overall cost for the customer.

 6. Labour arbitrage

-Some Managed Service providers operate internationally, which can bring two main benefits.
-The first being that they can gain access to top talent from across the globe.
+Some managed payroll service providers operate internationally, which can bring two main benefits.
+The first is that they can gain access to top talent from across the globe.
 This additional expert knowledge ensures the highest quality payroll output for your business.

 The second is a labour arbitrage benefit.
-This is due to the cost of offshore labour generally being much lower compared to that in the UK, allowing the provider to offer you a lower price to outsource your payroll.
+This is due to the cost of offshore labour generally being much lower compared to the UK and Ireland, allowing the provider to offer you a lower price to outsource your payroll.

 7. Strategic insights

 An effective way to optimise costs is to make smarter strategic decisions, which lead to more profitable outcomes.
-However, many organisations are unable to access the information needed to make these decisions; they either do not have the right systems and processes in place, or they simply do not know where to look to unlock these crucial insights.
+However, many organisations are unable to access the information needed to make these decisions.
+They either lack the right systems and processes, or simply don’t know where to look to unlock these crucial insights.

-Payroll is a prime example of a business function with an extensive amount of untapped data potential that can really make a difference to your strategic decisions, and ultimately, your cost control.
+Payroll is a prime example of a business function with an extensive amount of untapped data potential.
+The insights can really make a difference to your strategic decisions, and ultimately, your cost control.

-Managed Service Providers like Zellis have both the technology and expertise to help you harness your payroll data and convert it into cost-driving insights.
-For example, if a certain department in the organisation is looking to create a significant number of new roles, existing payroll data for that department – such as average salary and overtime worked – can be used to forecast the potential cost of this expanded workforce.
+Managed service providers like Zellis have both the technology and the expertise to help you harness your payroll data and convert it into cost-driving insights.
+For example, a department in the organisation might be looking to create a significant number of new roles.
+You could use its existing payroll data – such as average salary and overtime worked – to forecast the potential cost of this expanded workforce.
 Sharing these insights in the boardroom empowers business leaders with the right knowledge to make the most cost-effective decisions.

 Time to get your payroll costs under control?

-If you’re looking to improve your organisation’s cost control, especially after the impact of COVID-19, using a Managed Service provider may just be the answer.
-Our expert, dedicated payroll teams can relieve you of the stresses of achieving accuracy, compliance, and efficiency, as well as provide you with strategic insights to help you make the best business decisions, all while optimising your overall payroll costs.
+If you’re looking to improve your organisation’s cost control, working with a managed payroll service provider may just be the answer.
+Our expert, dedicated payroll teams can relieve you of the stress, achieving accuracy, compliance, and efficiency.
+What’s more, they can provide you with strategic insights to help you make the best business decisions, all while optimising your overall payroll costs.